-A pattern recognition system can be designed based on a number of different approaches: (i) template matching, (ii) geometric (statistical) methods, (iii) structural (syntactic) methods, and (iv) Structure and syllabus of Fourth Year B.Tech.
-Electronics Engineering.
-Pattern D-20, A.Y.
-2020-21 neural (deep) networks.
+A pattern recognition system can be designed based on a number of different approaches: (i) template matching, (ii) geometric (statistical) methods, (iii) structural (syntactic) methods, and (iv) neural (deep) networks.
 This course will introduce the fundamentals of statistical pattern recognition with examples from several application areas.
 The course will cover techniques for visualizing and analyzing multi-dimensional data along with algorithms for projection, dimensionality reduction, clustering and classification